 Until recently, the ED pathway had never been reported for its activation at any stage of plant colonization.
 The difference with the more classic EMP-glycolysis pathway is the generation of NAD(P)H cofactor during ED-glycolysis.
 This cofactor can be essential for enzymes that play a decisive role in rhizospheric adaptation as it is the case for thioredoxins, involved in oxidative stress tolerance (Cumming et al., 2004; Chavarría et al., 2013).
 The edd gene, coding for the NAD(P)H-generating enzyme, is amongst the only genes that are differentially regulated in all six strains.
 In a separate study, we identified edd as being critical for a successful interaction of BvLMG10929 and PkM130 with rice roots as its absence led to a significant decrease in the bacteria’s colonization capacities (Wallner et al., 2022).

 Using six different strains from the Burkholderia and Paraburkholderia genera, we could find no discerning pattern in their early response to the perception of plants through RE, suggesting that there is a strong intra-generic diversity.
-Thus, instead of analyzing two genera, we rather have six distinct strains that independently underline the importance of certain pathways in plant-bacteria interactions.
+Thus, instead of analyzing one Burkholderia and one Paraburkholderia group composed of three species each, we rather have six distinct strains that independently underline the importance of certain pathways in plant-bacteria interactions.
 While some, such as c-di-GMP signaling were already recognized, the implication of putrescine and the ED-pathway should receive an increased attention and especially in later steps of plant colonization.

 Methods